taatuut/SPARMQL/README.md

 use of a sleeve like structure as a overall container with distinct sections: header with labels and timestamps, content with triples, ...?

-Using mgenerate to create a defaukt sample data set
+Using mgenerate to create a default sample data set